gorhill/uBlock/CONTRIBUTING.md

 # Submitting issues

 Any issue opened without effort to provide the required details for me (or anybody else) to reproduce the problem will be closed as _invalid_.
 If you provide more details thereafter for me to reproduce the issue, I will reopen it if I can confirm there is indeed an issue with uBlock Origin.
+Example of detailed steps:

+> 1. browser version/ublock version
+> 1. these settings, these filter lists, these custom filters.
+> 1. do this.
+> 1. do this.
+> 1. do this.
+> 1. observe this.
+> 1. click this.
+> 1. observe such and such issue

 **Important:** I simply do not have the time to take care of filter-related issues, you will have to find help elsewhere for this.
 The mere need to have to respond to filter-related issues can quickly become a burden.
 Consider that writing code/doc occupies all my free time.
 Surely there are other people out there ready to help with filter-related issues, it does not have to be me.